sagemath/sagewiki_to_gh-2022-10-10/days23.5/projects.md

     ...
 }}}
 and then f gets computed in a blocking forked process, and the result is returned via pickling.
 This is 100% to thwart mem leaks, segfaults, and guaranteed timeout possibility.
 This could be basically just a light wrapper around @parallel(1).
 Also, make a global flag to turn this off, so @fork does nothing.

-== Plural interface ==

-Revive [[http://trac.sagemath.org/sage_trac/ticket/4539|#4539]] to provide a basic interface to Plural.
-This will involve writing new parent and element classes for plural at least.

 == Sage Nagbot could Doctest some tickets ==